jasonbyrne/L2script/README.md

 new $type $name

-$type can be text, rectangle, circle, line
+$type can be text, rectangle, circle, line, polygon
 $name can be any unique string or can be left off and a random name will be generated, but then you won't be able to reference it later

 ```